MarkPark107/MarkPark107.github.io/_posts/2018-06-27-english skills and qualifications.md

 > **in house**(=in-house)
 >
-> if you are work in house, you work at the offices of a company or organization, not at home
+> if you are work **in house**, you work at the offices of a company or organization, not at home
 >
 > **in-house training**
 >